Nishi HarimaList of winter outing spots

 Yumesaki Strawberry HouseHimeji City

-Yumesaki Strawberry House won the Grand Prix in the 2020 Jalan Strawberry Picking Popular Facility (Kansai Area).
-Enjoy a 30-minute all-you-can-eat session of Yumesaki strawberries, which are carefully grown using 100% hydrogen water in a clean house equipped with the latest ICT environmental control.
-From January to mid-June, you can compare and taste all six varieties, including Akihime, Benihoppe, Yotsuboshi, and Suzu.
-If you're lucky, you might even be able to enjoy all nine varieties of strawberries!
-A cute strawberry lady will explain the key points of strawberry picking.
+Yumesaki Strawberry House, winner of the Grand Prix in the "2020 Jalan Popular Strawberry Picking Facilities (Kansai Area)" awards, offers a 30-minute all-you-can-eat experience of Yumesaki strawberries, carefully cultivated with 100% hydrogen water in a clean house equipped with the latest ICT environmental control.
+From January to mid-June, you can enjoy comparing all six varieties, including Akihime, Benihoppe, Yotsuboshi, and Suzu.
+If you're lucky, you might even be able to enjoy all nine varieties!
+A lovely strawberry lady will explain the key points of strawberry picking.

 - location